Dear UD Community,

 Health Center supplies: The Health Center will maintain a stock of masks available to all members of the University community.

 Health Center services: The Health Center will continue to provide health services for all UD students.
-Telehealth measures and mobile health apps will be deployed for students to obtain health and counseling assistance and to make medical appointments for all illnesses--COVID-19 and non-COVID-19 related illness.
 The Health Center will hire additional medical technicians and work with Dallas County Health and Human Services to assist with essential services and contact tracing for the duration of the fall semester.

 Contact tracing: The University will promptly identify and isolate potentially infectious individuals and implement a contact tracing protocol.
 People who have been exposed to someone who tests positive for COVID-19 will be contacted immediately and will be asked to quarantine.

 Residential Student with COVID-19: If a student is diagnosed with COVID-19, he/she will be isolated in a designated space on campus, or in overflow space off-campus.
 The student’s parents/family will be contacted immediately.
 Meals and health care services will be provided while the student is isolated.
 Students who are isolated with COVID-19 will be closely monitored to ensure their needs are being met and to monitor their recovery process.
 For symptomatic cases, re-entry into campus life will be permitted after at least 3 days have passed since recovery (resolution of fever without use of fever-reducing medications, improved respiratory symptoms), and at least 10 days have passed since COVID-19 symptoms first appeared.
-For asymptomatic cases, re-entry into campus life will be permitted 14 days after the positive test date, only if the student has a negative COVID-19 test result at the end of the 14 day period.
+For asymptomatic cases, re-entry into campus life will be permitted 14 days after the positive test date.

 Phased Plan for Closing Campus: We will have a phased plan for closing down various aspects of campus life should the need arise due to an increased incidence of COVID-19.